jsn-02/Analyze-Network-Attacks/README.md

 - Identification and analysis of network intrusion attacks.
 - Utilization of packet sniffing tools (like Wireshark) for traffic analysis.
 - Understanding the impact of denial-of-service (DoS) attacks on web server performance.
-- Communication of technical findings and recommendations to management.
+- Communication of technical findings and recommendations.

 ### Tools Used